apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 `rnd` field is inserted into each record since the dataset is split into training and testing data.

+Binarization is optional preprocessing, you can also use raw rating value to train this model.
+And threshold value can be set any value depending on your use case.

 ## Splitting dataset

 To evaluate a recommendation model, this tutorial uses two type cross validations:

-- leave-one-out cross validation
+- Leave-one-out cross validation
 - $$K$$-hold cross validation

-The former is used in the [Slim's paper](http://glaros.dtc.umn.edu/gkhome/fetch/papers/SLIM2011icdm.pdf), and the latter is used in [Mendely's slide](slideshare.net/MarkLevy/efficient-slides/).
+The former is used in the [SLIM's paper](http://glaros.dtc.umn.edu/gkhome/fetch/papers/SLIM2011icdm.pdf), and the latter is used in [Mendeley's slide](slideshare.net/MarkLevy/efficient-slides/).

 ### Leave-one-out cross validation